HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

 ## Identifying caching opportunities

-Based on the **Lighthouse caching TTL* score, we have seen an improvement in pages ranked with a perfect 100 score increase from 3.3% in 2020 to 4.4% in 2021.
+Based on the **Lighthouse caching TTL* score, we have seen an improvement in pages ranked with a perfect score of 100 increase from 3.3% in 2020 to 4.4% in 2021.

 The score reflects whether the pages can benefit from additional caching policy improvements.
-Even though we are excited to see 31% of pages scoring above the 50 percentile score, we still see a large potential in 52% of pages that have a below-25 percentile score.
+Even though we are excited to see 31% of pages scoring above the 50 percentile score, a large potential exists for the 52% of pages that are ranking below the 25 percentile.

 {{ figure_markup(
   image="lighthouse-caching-ttl-scores.png",